NatTuck/hw-quest/content/classes/2024-09/cs2010/notes/01-intro.md

 Importantly, there's typically multiple options for how to represent data, and those options have advantages and disadvantages.

-## Algorithms

-An algorithm is a sequence of steps to accomplish something.

-Example:

- - Get a large mixing bowl
- - Add 1.5 cups of flour
- - Add 3.5 teaspoons of baking powder
- - Add 1 tablespoon of sugar
- - Mix the ingredients
- - Add 1.25 cups of milk
- - Add 3 tablespoons of melted butter
- - Add one egg
- - Mix
- - Add one scoop to frying pan.
- - When holes form on top, flip.
- - When done cooking, remove.
- - Repeat until out of batter.
- - Serve

-Ambiguity?

-Textbook definition of algorithm:

-A well-orderecd collection of unabigiously and effectively computable operations that, when executed, produces a result and halts in a finite amount of time.

- - Well-ordered collection?
- - Effectively computable?
- - Produces a result?
- - Halts in finite time?

 ## Topics This Semester